 A short novel by David F Pennant

-A Neighbourhood Watch Co-ordinator in a sleepy road does virtually nothing - he puts round two or three news sheets a year and sends out the odd email - until one day the world's computer chips stop working, everything changes and he has to fight to keep the residents from death.
+Mark,a Neighbourhood Watch Co-ordinator in a sleepy road does virtually nothing - he puts round two or three news sheets a year and sends out the odd email - until one day the world's computer chips stop working, everything changes and he has to fight to keep the residents from death.

-He reckons the malfunction was caused by a flare from the sun.
-Five days after I web-published, the opening discussion on Radio 4's Material World (27.8.09) was about the severe solar flare of 1859 and its damaging effect on power cables, melting a transformer, etc. and that we are overdue for another flare.
+Mark reckons the malfunction was caused by a flare from the sun, but this was never proved.
+Five days after I first web-published this story, the opening discussion on Radio Four's Material World (27.8.09) was about the severe solar flare of 1859, the so-called Carrington Event and its damaging effect on power cables, melting a transformer, etc. and that we are overdue for another flare.
 You have been warned...!

 Horizon (BBC1) had a similar programme in March 2012, a time of unusually large solar flares; see July 2012 solar storm.
 The largest ones seem to have been in 775, perhaps ten times larger than the Carrington event.

 Imagine the effect of a severe solar flare on today's electronic society.
 Well, that's what I did in this short novel.